splitbrain/meh/README.md

 ### Managing Configuration

-Use the `meh config` command to view or modify configuration values:
+Use the `meh config` command to view or modify database configuration values:

 ```
 # View all configuration values and their sources